LacunaOmnibus/MontyLacuna/README.md

   - PT is down right now, and I'm not willing to destroy my US1 empire in the name of testing.
 So find CHECK marks in the building list above once PT comes back and finish.
+- I'm describing the "standard TLE search string" in multiple places, with slightly different verbiage each time.
+Define that somewhere more common.
+    - ack for "standard TLE" and ">= 3" etc
 - Investigate the main __init_.py.
 I don't think it needs all the imports that are in there.
 - A prisoner or two floating around us1 1.1.
 Use them to test trade.py and transporter.py